 Step 2: Gain Driving Experience

 Although each state has different regulations, many states require driving instructors to have a driver's license for several years prior to applying for a driving instructor's license.
 While personal driving may be sufficient experience for some instructors, those who provide commercial vehicle driving instruction may be required to spend some time working as commercial drivers.
-In either case, learning the safety requirements of the chosen type of vehicle is just as important as learning to drive it.

 - Maintain clean criminal and driving records.
 The majority of states require that instructors have clean driving records.
 Many states also run criminal background checks on applicants prior to awarding instructor licenses and may require applicants to obtain medical clearance prior to employment.